aws/aws-fpga/Vitis/README.md

 <a name="iss"></a>
 ## AWS Account, F1/EC2 Instances, On-Premises, AWS IAM Permissions, AWS CLI and S3 Setup (One-time Setup)
 * [Setup an AWS Account](https://aws.amazon.com/free/)
-* Launch an instance using the [FPGA Developer AMI](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ) which comes pre-installed with SDAccel and required licenses.
+* Launch an instance using the [FPGA Developer AMI](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ) which comes pre-installed with Vitis and required licenses.
   * You may use this F1 instance to [build your host application and Xilinx FPGA binary](#createapp), however, it is more cost efficient to either:
      * Launch the [FPGA Developer AMI](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ) on a compute EC2 instance, with a minimum of 30GiB RAM), **OR**
      * Follow the [On-Premises Instructions](../hdk/docs/on_premise_licensing_help.md) to purchase and install a license from Xilinx.